dig-soilman/dig-soilman.github.io/README.md

 	use(s) for non-agricultural soil(s).
 In addition, understanding soil is also vital to to the conservation of many other natural resources.

+### Tenure

+I am a Professor of Soil Science at Tarleton State University in Texas USA.